 The lower the exercise price of an option the higher the value of that option is.
 Although detailed discussion of financial accounting principles is beyond the scope of this article, suffice to say that options with a nominal exercise price would result in greater non-cash equity compensation expense on the company’s financial statements.

 Term, termination and buy-back

 The term of the options, i.e. the period during which the options may be exercised, is typically 10 years from the grant date.
 However, if an employee leaves the company, there is typically a short window following their departure during which they can exercise their options.
 If they do exercise their options (or already hold shares due to a pre-termination exercise), then the company will typically have the right to buy back those shares, with the price paid depending on the circumstances of the employee’s departure.
-Note that there are restrictions on a Singapore company buying back shares, including solvency requirements, shareholder approval, and limitations on number of shares of a given class that may be bought back during a given annual period.
-So the plan documents would sometimes provide for the company to have the ability to buy back the options themselves (as opposed to the shares) prior to exercise, as there are no such restrictions on buying back options.
+Note that because of capital maintenance rules, there are restrictions on a Singapore company buying back shares, including solvency requirements, shareholder approval, and limitations on number of shares of a given class that may be bought back during a given annual period.
+The plan documents would sometimes provide for the company to have the ability to buy back the options themselves (as opposed to the shares) prior to exercise, as there are no such restrictions on buying back options.
+An additional consideration is that a Singapore private company has a 50-shareholder limit (excluding present employees), which becomes complicated if there is a high turnover and departed employees exercise their options.
 We recommend that you consult with qualified Singapore counsel on these issues if they come up in your company.